Tendon Injury (Tendinopathy) (cont.)

 - Apply ice or cold packs as soon as you notice pain and tenderness in your muscles or near a joint.
 Apply ice 10 to 15 minutes at a time, as often as twice an hour, for 72 hours.
 Continue applying ice (15 to 20 minutes at a time, 3 times a day) as long as it relieves pain.
 Although heating pads may feel good, ice will relieve pain and inflammation.

 - Take pain relievers if needed.
-Use acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, naproxen, or aspirin, as directed for pain relief.
-(Do not give aspirin to anyone younger than age 20 because of the risk of Reye syndrome, a central nervous system complication in children.)
+Use acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, as directed for pain relief.
 NSAIDs also reduce any inflammation you might have in or around the tendon (tendinitis).
+NSAIDs come in pills and in a cream that you rub over the sore area.
 Do not rely on medicine to relieve pain in order to continue overusing a joint.

 - Do range-of-motion exercises each day.
 Gently move your joint through its full range of motion, even during the time that you are resting the joint area.
 This will prevent stiffness in your joint.
 As the pain goes away, continue range-of-motion exercises and add other exercises to strengthen the muscles around your joint.